 Through Section 97384, with the exception of other state agencies, HCAI is requiring an application fee from applicants of HPD data.
-HCAI establishes this fee pursuant to HPD statute which requires HCAI to establish a "pricing mechanism for the use of nonpublic data."
+HCAI establishes this fee pursuant to HPD statute which requires HCAI to establish a "user fee schedule." pricing mechanism for the use of nonpublic data."